TeaFactory-Digital/tea-factory-digital-admin-frontend/docs/v2/white-label.md

   0% interest — arrived as *"but the month must be changeable, and so must the rate"*, which is this row's whole purpose: a factory that pays out at the start of the school year is a value, not a build.
+- **The credit rules are configuration**, and they are the clearest case on the row of why that matters.
+How much a supplier may borrow used to be a formula in the build with two constants behind it, so a factory saying *"manure: average the last three months, capped at 20,000"* needed a release.
+It is now four values per facility — and the same rule produces the ceiling the **app** shows the supplier and the ceiling the **office's queue** checks against, which is what stops the two disagreeing about a limit somebody is being refused.

+  The bundled defaults reproduce the old formulas exactly, so a factory that never opens the screen sees no change in what anybody may borrow.
 - **The tea-packet policy is configuration** — the pack size, the price and the most one supplier may take at once.
 New in v2 with M18, and it carries the row's argument in
   miniature: a factory that changes its packet price changes a value, not a build.
 It is also